irwin-xyz/nate-irwin-xyz/index.md

 ## Projects

 As a National Park Service employee, I've undertaken most of my latest work for the federal government.
-Take a look at the [NPMap website](http://www.nps.gov/npmap/) for more information about the National Park Service's digital mapping program.
-Most of the source code for the NPMap toolset is available in the public domain on GitHub:
+Most of my work is available on the agency's [GitHub organization](https://github.com/nationalparkservice).
+Some highlights:

 - [NPMap Builder](https://github.com/nationalparkservice/npmap-builder/)
 - Places: